 Avoid long names or weird characters that your clients can find hard to remember.
 The right name can do wonders for your business and the wrong name can associate you with undesirable and unwanted situations.

-How to register for a company or business name in Singapore?
+How to Register for a Business Name in Singapore?

 Once you have decided on the name to go with for your business, you can log-in to BizFile to submit an application.
 BizFile is a web-based electronics filing and registration system used by ACRA to provide a full suite of online services for businesses and companies in Singapore.